 Most manufacturers advise that patients change their nasal cannulas once a week for regular daily use or up to a month for sporadic use.

 You can prolong the life of your cannula by taking proper care of it and washing it regularly.
 The greatest danger of not changing or cleaning the cannula regularly is the build-up of bacteria, which can lead to infection.

 If you have the chronic obstructive pulmonary disease and are receiving daily supplemental oxygen therapy, you should follow the instructions provided by your healthcare team for cleaning and maintaining your nasal cannula.
 There are some basic guidelines that you should know.

 To avoid bacteria build-up, you should clean the cannula with an alcohol swab or wipe after each use.
 If you use oxygen continuously, take a break to disinfect the cannula at least once or twice a day, more if it is congested.

 Getting sick can be very dangerous for people with chronic obstructive pulmonary disease, so you need to be vigilant about using alcohol to kill bacteria.

 Cleaning your nasal cannula

-Many patients with chronic obstructive pulmonary disease choose to clean the nasal cannula to prolong its use.
+Many chronic obstructive pulmonary disease patients choose to clean the nasal cannula to prolong its use.